What Is Blockchain Technology? A Complete Guide to Blockchain and Cryptocurrency

-The boom of Bitcoin and alternative cryptocurrencies put a spotlight on the blockchain – the technology on which these currencies are based.
+The boom of Bitcoin and alternative cryptocurrencies has spotlighted the blockchain technology on which these currencies are based.

 Through blockchain technologies, data can be securely stored without being managed by any single trust party, since data is added to existing records sequentially through a distributed ledger.